Secure Messengers - The 5 Best Alternatives to WhatsApp

 Telegram

-Telegram ⇱ was created by the Russian brothers Nikolai and Pavel Durov, and launched in 2013 as open-source software.
+Telegram was created by the Russian brothers Nikolai and Pavel Durov and launched in 2013 as open-source software.
 Nikolai and Pavel had earlier founded the Russian social network, VK (previously, VKontakte).
 Their latest non-profit venture seeks to provide maximum anonymity and privacy.
-According to official releases, the core developer team (around 15 people) is presently based in Dubai.
+According to official releases, the core development team (around 15 people) is based in Dubai.

-On the heels of WhatsApp's new privacy policy, Telegram enjoyed a boom in popularity, counting around 500 million people within its userbase.
+On the heels of WhatsApp's new privacy policy, Telegram enjoyed a boom in popularity, counting around 500 million people among its user base.

 Telegram is fun to use and offers lots of options.